 Coffee beans are the pit of the coffee fruit, while cascara, or coffee cherry, is the fruit or husk surrounding the pit.
 Cascara takes several months to mature and appears dark red when it is ready.
-Just like coffee beans, the taste of the cascara is based on where it is grown.
-When tasted, cascara is described to taste like rose, mango, and hibiscus.
+Like coffee beans, the taste of the cascara is based on where it is grown.
+Cascara is often described as tasting like rose, mango, and hibiscus.

-For generations, cascara has been traditionally discarded by farmers for compost or dumped in waterways after a collection process called strip picking, when coffee cherries—ripe, overripe, and underripe—are taken off all at once.
-While some farms have equipment to selectively pick (meaning only taking the cherries ready to go), that can be pricey.
+For generations, farmers traditionally discarded cascara for compost or dumped it in waterways after strip picking, a process where coffee cherries—ripe, overripe, and underripe—are taken off all at once.
+While some farms have the equipment to pick selectively (only taking the cherries ready to go), that can be pricey.

-After the picking process, cascara is dried before being packed up and shipped to other countries, where it transforms into the various products currently available on the market.
+After the picking process, cascara is dried before being packed up and shipped to other countries, where it can be transformed into various products.

 The Beginning of the Groundswell

-Businesses have begun to see cascara as not only a way to reduce waste, but as a way to bring this plentiful product to the consumer’s eyeline.
-And on the way, companies are finding they need to introduce what cascara is first.
+Businesses have begun to see cascara-based products as not only a way to reduce waste but as a way to introduce this plentiful product to consumers.
+And on the way, companies are finding they need to illustrate what cascara is first.

-After two years of creating a dehydration process that allowed the product to be food-safe, and later creating a partnership with supply partners, the flour became readily available.
+Belliveau spent two years creating a dehydration process that allowed the product to be food-safe, and after building partnerships with supply partners, the flour became readily available.

 “We are really trying to gear up and see [cascara] taking off.
-We are speaking to many companies evaluating this a lot in beverages, but also in chocolate, baking, and snacks.
+We are speaking to many companies evaluating this in beverages, chocolate, baking, and snacks.
 This is the beginning of the groundswell…not quite mainstream yet, but still cutting-edge and leading,” says Widmayer.
-“People are beginning to learn and understand what coffee cherries are and their benefits.
-If it didn’t taste great, frankly, none of this would matter either….Going forward, if we can continue to support the industry, and supply enough product for the demand, it will begin its way to becoming mainstream.”
+“People are beginning to learn and understand coffee cherries and their benefits.
+If it didn’t taste great, none of this would matter.”

 Building Direct Relationships

-Slingshot Coffee Co. began bottling cascara tea in 2013, before many companies even knew what the coffee cherry could do.
-Award-winning barista Jenny Bonchak started the North Carolina-based company to sell single-origin cold brew, but soon branched out into cascara.
-Now, Slingshot’s single-origin cascara comes in three ways: Classic Cascara Tea, Blueberry and Jasmine Cascara Tea, and Cascarnold, an Arnold Palmer-style cascara tea.
+Slingshot Coffee Co. began bottling cascara tea in 2013—before many companies even knew what the coffee cherry could do.
+Award-winning barista Jenny Bonchak started the North Carolina-based company to sell single-origin cold brew but soon branched out into cascara.
+Slingshot’s single-origin cascara comes in three ways: Classic Cascara Tea, Blueberry and Jasmine Cascara Tea, and Cascarnold, an Arnold Palmer-style cascara tea.

 “[Batlle] really was the one to dub cascara in the third-wave movement about 15 years ago,” says Bonchak.
-“It has been amazing to work with her who has been at the forefront of cascara production since day one.
-It’s been a real privilege…We want to celebrate the fact that she has so much knowledge and so much interest in how she does her process.
-It aligns with our mission to use the best ingredients and the highest quality.”
+“It has been amazing to work with her, [a person] who has been at the forefront of cascara production since day one.
+It’s been a real privilege…We want to celebrate the fact that she has so much knowledge and interest in how she does her process, and it aligns with our mission to use the best ingredients and the highest quality.”

-“We know that our cascara is coming from Aida’s farm.
-That is a huge differentiator right there,” says Bonchak.
-“Both I and my husband are also award-winning baristas so we have developed palates, which allows you to make a better product.
-We take what makes us excited about coffee and apply it to cascara as well.
-We feel cascara is taking food waste, and try to do our part in a coffee-growing country to take away that waste and provide a secondary source of revenue for our coffee-growing partner.”
+Slingshot chooses to source directly from Batlle because Bonchak values transparency and wants to bring the best product to consumers.
+“We know that our cascara is coming from Aida’s farm, and that is a huge differentiator right there,” says Bonchak.
+“My husband and I are award-winning baristas, so we have developed palates…and we take what makes us excited about coffee and apply it to cascara.
+We feel cascara is [reusing] food waste, and try to do our part in a coffee-growing country to take that waste and provide a secondary source of revenue for our coffee-growing partner.”

 Ontario-based Detour Coffee Roasters currently sells its Coffee Cherry Tea online and at its flagship café.
 Like Slingshot, Detour partners with one farm, returning to the same micro mill in Costa Rica because of its drying technique, says Ryan McCabe, Detour’s co-director.

-“We are lucky to work with Helsar de Zarcero as a micro mill for one of our favorite West Valley Costa Rican coffees, Finca Santa Lucia,” he says.
-“We return to them for coffee year after year based upon cup quality, and as a result are able to import their cascara directly alongside our coffee shipments.”
+“We are lucky to work with Helsar de Zarcero for one of our favorite West Valley Costa Rican coffees, Finca Santa Lucia,” he says.
+“We return to them for their coffee yearly based upon cup quality, and as a result can import their cascara directly alongside coffee shipments.”

 A Super Boost

 Cascara products are tapping into what brewed coffee can do: provide caffeine needed to start the day.
-While cascara has significantly less caffeine than the coffee bean, companies like Lotus Energy in Los Angeles and Nomad Trading Co. in Brooklyn are noticing consumers are drawn to the coffee cherry that delivers an energy boost.
+While cascara has significantly less caffeine than coffee beans, companies like Lotus Energy in Los Angeles and Nomad Trading Co. in Brooklyn noticed that consumers are intrigued by what cascara can provide.

-Nomad Trading Co. began importing thousands of pounds of cascara in bulk when it launched its operation in 2016, but after realizing that was too much to start out with, decided to bottle the cascara instead.
+Nomad Trading Co. began importing thousands of pounds of cascara in bulk when it launched its operation in 2016.
+After realizing they imported too much, they decided to bottle the cascara.
 After sampling the drinks at local Whole Foods stores, business partners Max Keilson and Jon Epstein noticed when customers tried their product, the promised energy boost was a quick draw.

 “What we kept hearing was people were into the caffeine,” says Keilson.
 “People wanted the feel of coffee but not the taste, or wanted something different, or have tried energy drinks and felt it was bad for them.
-Through this feedback process, we developed a cascara-based energy drink where it is cold-brewed cascara, with lemon juice, maple syrup, and a little salt.
+Through this feedback process, we developed a cascara-based energy drink using cold-brewed cascara, lemon juice, maple syrup, and a little salt.
 We’ve been selling that ever since.”

 Lotus Energy, operating since 2015, produces a cascara concentrate, which can be added to smoothies and spritzers, among other recipes.
 Not only does it contain cascara, but it also lists green coffee beans for extra caffeine.
 Its product lineup, found in coffee shops across the country, will continue to expand in the coming years.
-Cascara’s nutritional properties are a draw to Lotus in its product line and a large reason customers add it to their drink order, says Strader.
+According to Strader, Cascara’s nutritional properties are a draw to Lotus in its product line, and a large reason customers add it to their drink orders.